DrewSosa/endless_frontier/README.md

 # Visualizing America's Science and Tech Policy Ecosystem
+*Marble Labs*

 **BLUF:** I spent the last two years learning how the science and tech (S&T) policy ecosystem works.
 Now I want to share it with others via visualization to get them up to speed.

 Background

 What is the motivation for these changes?
 What problems will this solve?
 Include graphs, metrics, etc. if relevant.

 My name is Sosa, and I have worked in S&T Policy for the last two years, most recently at the [Day One Project](http://dayoneproject.org), where I’ve been able to develop ambitious and actionable science and tech policy ideas on an array of issues, such as